 In each of his cases, Jared strives to develop a comprehensive strategic plan for success in collaboration with his clients and then to efficiently implement that plan through discovery, witness preparation, motion practice, and trial, as necessary, in order to achieve his clients' business, regulatory, and policy goals in the most cost-effective manner possible.

 Jared has broad experience on energy regulatory, siting, and investigation matters including representation of clients with respect to issues of transmission development and siting, rate recovery and design, ISO/RTO participation and market design, enforcement investigations, power purchase agreement disputes, and smart grid implementation.

-Jared is also a member of the firm's Management Committee, chair of the firm's energy infrastructure development group, and the partner in charge of the firm's pro bono program.
+Jared is also a member of the firm's Management Committee and Chair of the firm's energy infrastructure development group.

 Honors & Distinctions